ProfSFrink/C-Sharp-Coding-Projects/Readme.md

 ## MVC Application - Students
 An application developed over eleven parts to show our understanding of the Model-View-Controller desgin pattern and demonstrate what we learned in the MVC Tutorial.

+## MVC Sample Application
+A ten-part video series developing a MVC Web application that allows a user to sign up to a newsletter.